Low Density and Rural Residential Strategy

 • A comparison against the previously recommended areas for rezoning (W-1C Northwest & South) and a final vision and direction.

-Summary Report: LDRR-Wang-Summary-Report-Consultation.pdf(PDF, 2MB)
+Adopted Report: LDRRS-Additional-Report-Adopted-Sep-24.pdf(PDF, 2MB)

 Frequently Answered Questions:

-We have developed the following list of questions and answers that we believe may assist the community in understanding the process and aspects of the draft report.
+We have developed the following list of questions and answers that we believe may assist the community in understanding the process and aspects of the report.

 How and when will land be rezoned?